htoyll8/VERSE-toolchain-user-study-2025/CONTRIBUTING.md

 - Add a label for your organization (Galois, UCam, etc.)
 - Add labels for the type of work (IDE, CN, documentation, etc.)

+If you create the issue from the repo on GitHub, there are _bug_ and _feature_ issue templates to guide you through the process.
+Creating issues from the project board unfortunately cannot use the templates.

 Creating an issue automatically adds it to the project board, which helps us track and prioritize ongoing work across different teams and organizations.
 Tying issues to development work (and PRs) also makes it easier to answer questions